Hadrian's Wall Short Break5 Days & 4 Nights 4.8 Read 72 reviews

-This tour is graded anywhere between easy to moderate and strenuous, depending on which itinerary you choose.
-It is most suited for those walkers with previous long distance experience.
+Our short break tour is graded moderate.
+It is most suited for those walkers with previous long-distance experience.
 The route is a mixture of paths, tracks and minor roads.
 Some of the paths can become very muddy and boggy and negotiating this terrain can be slow-going at times.
-Please read the Hadrian's Wall Code of Respect in your guidebook, which gives guidelines as to how to care for the natural environment for this UNESCO World Heritage Site.
+Please read the Hadrian's Wall Code of Respect in your guidebook, which gives guidelines as to how to care for the natural environment of this UNESCO World Heritage Site.

 Overnight in B&B’s, small hotels and guesthouses, specifically chosen to ensure that you enjoy every minute of your stay.
 They all offer a warm welcome to walkers and traditional hospitality.

 On our full Hadrian's Walking tours, the first day’s walk to Heddon (or beyond) is one of the longer walks so many of our walkers choose to arrive early in Newcastle, drop their bags at their accommodation in Newcastle and then enjoy the 5 mile (2.5 hour) walk to Tyne Bridge that afternoon, returning by metro to Wallsend and starting again from Tyne Bridge in the following morning.
 If you would like to do this please let us know when you book.